50 Speech (Word) Quotes Especially for Christians

 13. Do you have the gift of speaking?
 Then speak as though God himself were speaking through you (1 Peter 4:11).

-"You cannot be too careful of what you say." -- Ellen White
+"You cannot be too careful." -- Ellen White

 12 Quotes from Christian Writers

 1. We will experience regret when we do not weigh our words before we give them life (Lisa Bevere).